Uday599/DevOps-SonarQube/sonarqube/Sonarqube_with_database.md

 `check point`: You should see postgres is running on 5432
 ```
 apt install net-tools
-netstat plunt  # check whether port is listening or not!
+netstat -plunt | grep -i listen  # check whether port is listening or not!
 ```

 `Source: https://docs.sonarsource.com/sonarqube/latest/setup-and-upgrade/installation-requirements/server-host/ `